This post may contain affiliate links. Read my full disclosure policy.

 The point is, they won’t go to waste.
 Here I’ve topped the Sauteed Greens with a few tablespoons of Dukkah– so delicious!

-So the recipe starts with 2 bunches of washed greens- here we’ve used one bunch kale and one bunch chard (about 1 pound total).
+Start with 2 bunches of washed greens- here we’ve used one bunch kale and one bunch chard (about 1 pound total).
+Other greens can work too- collard greens, mustard greens, etc.

 Cut out any of the bigger stems (anything bigger than a 1/4 th inch).